Manufacturing USA: Model

 Critics of Manufacturing USA have argued taxes and burdensome regulations are the most pressing problems facing U.S. manufacturers.
 Supporters counter that the U.S. government has a long history of successful investments in R&D to support innovation in U.S. industry.
 Others argue that the Manufacturing USA can help alleviate two key market failures that plague industrial innovation, namely that innovators generally do not capture the full economic benefits that their innovations provide and thus achieving the optimal level of R&D investment requires government support, and the so-called "valley of death" problem in which no single business can afford the risk or the cost to invest or where businesses tend not to invest in long-term R&D projects with profits that are far in the future.
 Additionally, supporters argue that the Manufacturing USA will create a more attractive domestic environment for manufacturing, and thus will encourage manufacturers to locate production facilities in the United States.

+Manufacturing USA institutes collectively engage with over 2,900 member organizations, of which about 63% are manufacturing firms.
+The network received US$416 million in funding in fiscal year 2022.